alexeyinkin/flutter-keyed-collection-widgets/README.md

 }
 ```
 If items in your bar can change, you get an error-prone conversion from indexes to meanings.
-Also with mature architecture you tend to use `enum` for your tabs, and even with constant bar items
+Also with a mature architecture you tend to use `enum` for your tabs, and even with constant bar items
 you must write code to convert between `enum` and `int`.

 ## Solution